-Corporations reporting their income on Form 355U as part of a combined group file Schedule U-M with that combined report and are not required to file Schedule M-1.
-All other corporations filing Form 355 or 355S and subject to the income measure of excise must complete Schedule M-1.
-(S corporations with receipts of less than \$6 million on an annualized basis, and therefore not required to complete Schedule E, do not complete Schedule M-1.)
+Corporations reporting their income on Form 355U as part of a combined group that file Schedule U-M with that combined report are not required to file Schedule M-1.

+S corporations, if required to file Schedule M-1, must complete and file Schedule M-1 as if they were a C corporation.